10 New Year’s resolutions for successful students

 It’s often said that you can never do all of them sufficiently, but that doesn’t have to be the case.
 You just need to find a balance.

-Make it your goal to get a certain amount of sleep each night, and combine studying and socialising by organising group sessions with your friends.
+Make it your goal to get a certain amount of sleep each night, and combine studying and socialising by organising group sessions with your friends – even if they have to be virtual hangs or just within your bubble for now.

 6. Broaden your horizons